 Daniel Bowman, Tucker Frawley and Rich Witten were honored with Nate Adams, Jerry Oakes and Chad Oxendine

 Oxendine spent 2007 as a volunteer assistant at the University of Alabama.
 During the 2006 season, he served as the volunteer assistant coach at UNC Wilmington.
-The Seahawks posted a 42-22 overall record and played in the NCAA Regional.
+The Seahawks posted a 42-22 overall record, won a Colonial Athletic Association title and played in an NCAA Regional.

 Oxendine played four years at Coastal Carolina and led the Chanticleers to four-straight Big South Conference titles and NCAA Regional berths between 2001 and 2004.
-The Chanticleer catcher was a four-year letterman and named co-captain his junior and senior years.
+The Chanticleer catcher was named co-captain his junior and senior years.
 He was named second team All-Big South as a senior and was voted to the Big South All-Tournament team that year.

 Following his collegiate career, Oxendine signed as a free agent with the Chicago White Sox, where he spent one season with the Bristol (Va.)
 White Sox in the short season Appalachian League.

-A 1999 graduate of Avalon Academy in Dillon, S.C., Oxendine led the Falcons to the AA State Championship.
-The native of Rowland, N.C., received his bachelor's degree from Coastal Carolina in 2004 in physical education.
-Oxendine has a son, CJ (5).
+A native of Rowland, N.C., Oxendine received his bachelor's degree from Coastal Carolina in 2004 in physical education.